tacowan/geospatialsimulator/docs/intro.md

+# Lab

-This tutorial will walk you through the creation
+This tutorial will walk you through the creation of an end to end IoT Central device simulation to browser side real-time map.
+[Also described here.](https://www.linkedin.com/pulse/real-time-iot-location-event-simulation-azure-maps-control-cowan/)

 ![Azure architecture](./media/simulatorarch.svg)